KevinCL16/DSDBench/README.md

 # 🎉 News <a name="news"></a>

+- **September 15, 2025:** DSDBench has been accepted as EMNLP 2025 Oral! 🎊
-- **March 21, 2024:** DSDBench dataset and evaluation framework officially released! 🎊
+- **March 21, 2025:** DSDBench dataset and evaluation framework officially released! 🎊

 # ✨ DSDBench <a name="dsdbench"></a>